concur1/scan-containers/README.md

 - Create and load those container images.
 - Run grype on those container images.
 - Run grype on a extra list of container images.
+- Print a table with a count of the vulns for each image.

 ## How to run: